revbayes/revbayes.github.io/tutorials/docker/index.md

 9. Another tab on the lefthand side of the screen should be called `containers`.
 Clicking this option should bring you to a screen showing all of the containers you currently have running.

 10. There are two ways to access the container as it is running.
-The first way is to click on the running container inside the Containers panel, and then click on the Exec tab from the list of tabs at the top of the container menu.
+The first way is to click on the running container inside the Containers panel, and then click on the `Exec` tab from the list of tabs at the top of the container menu.
 The second way is to find the running container inside the Containers panel, and then click on the icon with three vertical dots to the right of the container name.
 This will open a menu of options.
 Click on the "Open in terminal" menu item.
-Clicking this option will take you to the Exec tab, as in the first option.
+Clicking this option will take you to the `Exec` tab, as in the first option.
+Within the `Exec` tab, there is a blue link that says *"Open in external terminal"*, which allows you to use your own terminal program to control the Docker session.
 Congrats, you are inside the Docker container!
 You should be able to access all of the programs and files in the container, and also the directory you mounted from your host machine.

 11. Navigate to the location of your test script with `cd [filepath]`, using the filepath that you mounted your directory to in Step 7.